Generally, SQL throws the error 4064 because while trying to connect to the SQL, the default database is not available to complete the connection.

 Here is the answer provided by our specialist technicians team to resolve such issues.

 - Next, click on the options tab.
-Next, you can see the connect to the database is set to the default database.
+Next, you can see that the connection to the database is set to the default database.

 - Now, change this setting to any accessible database.

-- Next, click on the "Connect" button to connect the SQL.
+- Next, click on the "Connect" button to connect to the SQL.

-2. Change the default database of SQL User.
+Step 2: Change the default database of the SQL User.

 - Once you find the user's default database, the next step is to change the default database of that user.